Central Risk Areas

 Energy Transition in Germany

-Scenario: Germany’s energy transition policy to achieve the CO2-reduction targets set for 2030–2050 creates a regulatory environment that is likely to involve repeated legislative amendments, especially in the electricity sector (the German Renewable Energy Act, including relief for energy-intensive companies and self-generated electricity; German regulations governing grid charges for electricity and gas; EU laws on state aid; the EU Energy-Efficiency Directive; national and European trading systems; integrated energy; the hydrogen economy).
+Scenario: Germany’s energy transition policy to achieve the CO2-reduction targets set for 2030–2050 creates a regulatory environment that is likely to involve repeated legislative amendments, especially in the electricity sector (the German Renewable Energy Act, including relief for energy-intensive companies and self-generated electricity; German regulations governing grid charges for electricity and gas; EU laws on state aid; the EU Energy-Efficiency Directive; national and European emissions trading systems; integrated energy; the hydrogen economy).

 Impact on WACKER: Increased energy-cost burden due to higher government-regulated charges and levies, unless energy-intensive industries are exempted to the same extent as before.